 - No, only one application may be submitted by an artist/collective.

 - Can my application cover more than one work?

 - No, an application may consist only of one work, by one artist/collective.

 - Does this grant support expenses related to travel outside of New York State?

 - No, it does not.
-Your distribution/exhibition plan at large can include out of state travel, but you must show other income in your budget that meets this expense.
+A distribution/exhibition plan at large may include out of state travel, but you must show other income in your budget that meets this expense.

 - Must my distribution/exhibition plan take place inside New York State?

 - Gallery and Site-specific proposals must serve New York State audiences.
 Theatre/Cinema and Online/Broadcast proposals do not have this requirement.